 Social Media Intelligence

-Most specialists agree that social media monitoring is a part of social media listening: monitoring triggers an immediate response (you see a post and respond to it), whereas social listening is that plus analyzing collected data, identifying trends, and implementing the insights in your strategy.
+Most specialists agree that social media monitoring is a part of social media listening: social monitoring triggers an immediate response (you see a post and respond to it), whereas social listening is that plus analyzing collected data, identifying trends, and implementing the insights in your strategy.
+You can read more about the definition of monitoring vs listening in our blog post.

 Think about it this way: by using social media monitoring, you can understand whether your customer likes the shoes you sold them, while with listening you will understand what kind of shoes people like, how and when they buy them, and so on.